oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

 ## Task 1: Create tables to store the document, chunks, and vectors

-1. From your Autonomous Database console select Database Actions | SQL
+1. From your Autonomous Database console select Database Actions SQL worksheet or use SQLDeveloper
-2. Select the schema user vector
+2. Select the schema admin
 3. Create a table named *MY\_BOOKS* in the VECTOR schema.
 We will use this table to load the original PDF file as a BLOB.
 Copy the code snippet to the SQL worksheet and click **Run**.

     ```